 Weatherproof stereo systems, MP3 players, and satellite radio receivers all add to the ultimate spa experience.

 By investing in a cover lifter, you will take the work out of removing the spa cover, and also have a place to store the cover while you relax.

 Find a dealer that has a large display of spas.
 Also, make sure your dealer is full service and has a service team that is solely devoted to spa service.
 Larger dealers will normally have better price points since their volume buying assures you of a lower cost.
 Stay off the internet!
 Using the internet for information gathering is great; purchasing a spa sight unseen is not a wise move.

 Building your backyard oasis requires professional input!
 Our pool and spa professionals from Aqua Leisure Pools and Spas will walk you through the process and have you ready to splash into summer fun in no time!
 Visit our Tannersville, Dickson City, or Wilkes-Barre locations to speak with a pool professional, or visit us online to contact us today!

 Your vision for your home oasis is just a phone call away.
-Contact Aqua Leisure Pools and Spas today to begin the process.
+Contact Aqua Leisure Pools and Spas today to begin the process and buy a spa.